 What is Peppol?

-Thus, as stated on its website peppol.org, is not an e-procurement platform, but provides a set of technical specifications that can be implemented in existing e-procurement solutions and e-commerce exchange services to make them interoperable between disparate systems in Europe and around the world.
-Peppol enables trading partners to exchange standards-based electronic documents through the PEPPOL network.
+Therefore and according to its website peppol.org, Peppol is not an e-procurement platform, but it provides a set of technical specifications that companies can implement in their existing e-procurement solutions and e-commerce exchange services.
+This implementation makes these solutions and services interoperable between disparate systems in Europe and around the world.
+Overall, the PEPPOL network facilitates the exchange of standards-based electronic documents between trading partners.

-This is an interesting point, Peppol operates on the principle that any company registered in its secure network can communicate with any other company, regardless of location.
-This is possible through Peppol’s four corners model, which ensures compatibility among all participants, even if they are from different countries.
+This is an interesting point, Peppol’s operation is based on the fact that any company registered in this secure network can communicate with any other company regardless of its location.
+This is achieved thanks to Peppol’s four corners model, which makes communications between all participants compatible, even if they are from different countries.
 Let’s see how it works:

 - Corner 2: This is the Peppol Access Point, where the issuer of the electronic invoices (or other documents) is registered.